 In addition, as urged by the AHA, Congress recently passed a 10-year extension of funding for the Children’s Health Insurance Program.

 Preserving Hospitals’ and Health Systems’ Access to Tax-exempt Bond Financing.
 At AHA’s urging, House and Senate conferees working on the final tax reform bill protected hospitals’ access to tax-exempt private-activity bonds, ensuring access to modernized facilities that are better able to provide high-quality care in thousands of communities across America.
 A vital source of low-cost capital financing, which helps keep health care more affordable, private-activity bonds are a proven benefit to the public at large and will be preserved under this legislation.
-The final bill also preserved in the near term the definition of taxable income for purposes of calculating interest expense deductions as Earnings Before Interest, Taxes, Depreciation, and Amortization and lowered the threshold for taxpayers with high medical expenses to make medical expense deductions from 10 percent to 7.5 percent for two years.
+The final bill also preserved in the near term the definition of taxable income for purposes of calculating interest expense deductions as Earnings Before Interest, Taxes, Depreciation, and Amortization.
+Moreover, it lowered the threshold from 10 percent to 7.5 percent for taxpayers with high medical expenses to make medical expense deductions for two years.